 Unfortunately, INFJs’ natural theoretical style is often hamstrung in modern-day humanities departments, which are permeated by moral and cultural relativism.
 Academic psychology’s allegiance to empiricism and concurrent distrust of intuition may also prove off-putting.
 INFJ theorists may therefore find themselves without a comfortable niche in academia.
 They may thus feel forced to turn to the internet, podcasting, self-publishing, or other grassroots approaches for disseminating their ideas.
 However, this rarely feels entirely comfortable to them as IJ types, who relish neither entrepreneurship nor self-promotion.

 Another option is for INFJs to explore avenues for applying their theories.
-Here again we return to familiar roles such as counselor or advisor, as well as educator or minister, roles which allow them to impart their knowledge and insights (Ni) with an eye toward social, moral, or spiritual advancement (Fe).
+Here again we return to familiar roles such as counselor or adviser, as well as educator or minister, roles which allow them to impart their knowledge and insights (Ni) with an eye toward social, moral, or spiritual advancement (Fe).